bisco/brainpyoko/README.md

-# brainpyoko
+# pyoko-advent-calendar2015

 ## About
-This repository is made for Pyokkorin Advent Calendar 2015
+This repository is made for [Pyokkorin Advent Calendar 2015](http://www.adventar.org/calendars/960)